 There are simple but strict eligibility requirements:

-- Applicants must have at least a high school diploma or equivalent, or two years’ work experience over the past five years in an eligible field that requires at least two years of training.
+Education or Work Experience: Applicants must have at least a high school diploma or its equivalent.
+Or two years of work experience over the past five years in an eligible field that requires at least two years of training.

 Tips for successfully submitting your entry for the Diversity Visa Lottery program: